mitumh3/tlg-chatbot-render/README.md

 - Add more functionalities to the bot.
 - Increase the accuracy of OpenAI responses.
 - Refine the conversation handling.
-- Fix Render server will be reset after every 15 minutes.
+- Fix problem that Render server will be reset after every 15 minutes.
 - Fix bot looped conversation in private chat at deployment start up.
 - To limit the number of tokens generated for each prompt, the tiktoken package is commonly used.
 However, this package can only be used on newer versions of Python, which can be inconvenient.
 As a solution, we recommend removing the use of tiktoken and exploring alternatives for limiting token usage.